Forever 21: 2020–present: SPARC ownership

+traffic and competitors such as Temu and Shein as factors contributing to the filing.
+Forever 21 conducted liquidation sales at all of its US stores that same day, noting that it was unable to find a buyer, leading to the company's 350 remaining locations in the US being permanently closed.
+Its international operations, as well as its IP and trademark, are unaffected by the filing, the latter of which is currently owned by Authentic Brands Group.
+By May 1, 2025, Forever 21 permanently closed all of its US locations.

+In September 2025, it was announced that Forever21 would relaunch as an online retailer.
+Unique Brands (who also own the now digital-only department store Bon-Ton) will run the US e-commerce platform and mens wholesale, Mark Edwards Apparel will run womens wholesale and Kidz Concepts will oversee childrenswear.
+No American stores will open under the new plans.

 Employee relations and safety

 In September 2001, the Asian Pacific American Legal Center and the Garment Worker Center, workers’ advocacy groups, filed a lawsuit against Forever 21, charging them of violating labor practice laws.
 They claimed that 19 contracted employees received less than the minimum wage, that the hours on time cards were reduced, that workers who complained to the state were fired, and that the employees faced sweatshop-like working conditions.
 Forever 21 denied the accusations, asserting its commitment to fair labor practices and that "none of the workers named in the suit were directly employed by the company".
 A three-year boycott of Forever 21 was held throughout the United States by the garment workers, with the 2007 documentary film, Made in L.A., capturing the movement.
 The charge was dismissed by U.S. District Court Judge Manuel Real, Forever 21 responded with a defamation suit in 2002, asserting that its reputation and sales were both impacted by the allegations and protests.
 In response, Kimi Lee, the director of an advocacy groups representing the workers, maintained that the lawsuits had been justified by complaints from 20 workers.
 Both cases ended in a settlement in December 2004.

 Five Forever 21 employees filed a class-action lawsuit in January 2012, alleging that they had not been paid for bag checks and extra work during lunch breaks and the time spent on bag checks.
 After the Labor Department found that some of Forever 21's suppliers had violated various federal laws on wages and record-keeping, a subpoena was ordered in August 2012.
 U.S. District Court Judge Margaret Morrow ordered Forever 21's compliance after the retailer failed to provide the documents.
 The retailer claimed that it tried to meet with the Labor Department and that it had provided the requested information.
 In July 2014, the U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) recommended fines in excess of $100,000 for three different retail locations in Northern New Jersey and Manhattan for "serious safety hazards" for which they had been cited since 2010.